 Define your exposure

 One should also consider and define the number of units, people or systems exposed, clearly there is a difference between the cumulative risk posed by say one aircraft and a fleet of one hundred aircraft in service or between one bus and a thousand cars.
 What may be acceptable at an individual level (for example road accident) may not be acceptable at an aggregated or societal level and risk curves may need to be adjusted accordingly.
 MIL-STD-882C offers a simple example of this approach.

 And then define your duration

-Finally and perhaps most importantly you always need to define the duration of exposure for probability.
-Without it the statement of probability is at best meaningless and at worst misleading as different readers will have different interpretations.
-A 1 in 100 probability of loss over 25 years of life is a very different risk to a 1 in 100 over a single 4 hour mission.
+Finally and perhaps most importantly you always need to define the duration of exposure for likelihood.
+Without it the statement is at best meaningless and at worst misleading as different readers will have different interpretations.
+A 1 in 100 probability of loss over 25 years of life is a very different risk to a 1 in 100 over a single eight hour flight.

 Clements, P. Sverdrup System Safety Course Notes, 1996.

 Cox, L.A.
 Jr., ‘What’s Wrong with Risk Matrices?’, Risk Analysis, Vol. 28, No. 2, 2008.

 Cox, S., Tait, R., Safety, Reliability & Risk Management, 2nd Ed., Butterworth, Heinemann, 1998.

 Leveson, N., System Safety and Computers – A Guide to Preventing Accidents and Losses Caused by Technology, Addison Wesley, 1995.